Thoughtful-App-Co/nurture/docs/features/TEND_GARDEN.md

 - If it does, report as a bug

 ### Lost Progress
-- Quick Sort saves after each contact
+- Tend Garden saves after each contact
 - Progress persists in Jazz database
 - If app crashes, resume where you left off